SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 This option allows you to leave the driving into Yosemite National Park to someone else so that you can soak in the beauty all around you.

-It's a great option if you plan to stay for a night or two.
-You could drive to your hotel the first day and then grab the bus into the park to explore the next.
+It's a great option if you plan to stay for a night or two in the area.
+You could drive to a hotel in one of the historic mining towns the first day, stay the night, and then grab the bus into the park to explore the next.

-This option will vary depending on where you decide to stay, but it will take roughly two to two and a half hours for the drive and then another two to three hours on the bus.
+This option will vary depending on where you decide to stay, but it will take roughly 2 to 2.5 hours for the drive and then another 2 to 3 hours on the bus.

 This tour is similar to the two-day tour but includes one additional day for you to explore on your own.